Christine Greig

 Christine E. Greig (born January 11, 1963) is a former Democratic politician from Michigan, who represented the 37th District which comprises Farmington and Farmington Hills in the Michigan House of Representatives.
-In her second term, Greig also served as the Minority Floor Leader, and served as Democratic Leader in her third term.
+In her second term, Greig also served as the Minority Floor Leader, and she served as Democratic Leader in her third term.
 Prior to her election to the Michigan Legislature, Greig served as the executive director of the Farmington/Farmington Hills Education Foundation.

 History

 Personal biography

 Christine Jeffirs Greig was born on January 11, 1963, and grew up in Plymouth, Indiana.
 She graduated as salutatorian and student body president from Plymouth High School in 1981 and went on to earn a bachelor's degree in American Studies and Computer Applications from the University of Notre Dame.
 She was named a Notre Dame Scholar, placing her in the top 20% of incoming Notre Dame students.

 She has three sons and resides in Farmington Hills, Mi.